the-turing-way/the-turing-way/book/website/collaboration/organising-conference/reg-forms.md

 We have made a template of all the different questions you might want to include on your registraion form.

-You can see the template in our community handbook's tenplate collection.
+You can see and used our registration form template in using this link